Listen: Chris Witts presents Morning Devotions.

 - Learn not to jump to conclusions before getting the facts.
 Remember, we don’t know until we know

+- Understand where your emotions are coming from.
+Because someone feels something is right, they tell themselves that it must be.
 Not necessarily.
 For although feelings are always valid, they tell what is going on inside of us, not necessarily what is outside.
 I can always trust my feelings, but I often can’t trust my interpretation of them.
-To improve my self-talk, I need to learn how to understand my emotions and where they are coming from.
-If I don’t, they will often cloud my self-talk causing me to become confused

-- To maintain positive self-talk we also need to exercise good old-fashioned discipline of thinking.
+- Exercise good old-fashioned discipline of thinking to maintain positive self-talk.
 The truth is that we can change our lives for the better or for, the worse depending on the quality of our self-talk.
-To change it for the better we need also to do as the Bible says: ‘Take captive every thought to make it obedient to God.’
+To change it for the better we need also to do as the Bible says: “Take captive every thought to make it obedient to God.”